chikoski/rust-handson/docs/content_en.md

 }
 ~~~

-* We need to put type annotations to arguments and return value
+* We need to put type annotations to arguments and return values
 * [Demo](https://is.gd/JPFez0)

 ----